 A highly stigmatized and misunderstood condition, narcissistic personality disorder (NPD) is never a personal choice.

 Instead, it’s a complex mental health condition that goes beyond a few stereotypical behaviors or attitudes.

-Can a person with NPD be vindictive?
+Can a person with narcissistic personality be vindictive?
 Yes.
 However, vindictiveness isn’t an official symptom of the disorder, nor is it exclusive of people living with mental health conditions.

-Only a mental health professional can accurately diagnose narcissistic personality.
+Only a mental health professional can accurately diagnose narcissistic personality disorder.

 A grandiose sense of self, an intense craving for admiration and recognition, and fantasies of unlimited success are just three of nine narcissistic traits.

 As with many other mental health conditions, not everyone experiences the same symptoms of NPD or with the same intensity.
 In this sense, narcissistic personality can be thought of as a spectrum.